 How to get rid of fleas on a Maine Coon cat

 Briefly, ridding a cat or kitten of fleas involves three important steps.
-We go into these in detail in a moment:
+We’ll look at these in more detail in a moment:

 - Remove the fleas, any larvae, and eggs from your cat or kitten